General questions about Managed Service for PostgreSQL

 What is a read-only replica in PostgreSQL?

-A read-only replica is a host in a PostgreSQL DB cluster that can only be read.
+A read-only replica is a PostgreSQL DB cluster host available only for reads.
 Its data is synced with the master host (applies only if the cluster has more than 1 host).
 You can use a read-only replica to reduce the load on the DB master host with a large number of read requests.

 What metrics and processes can be tracked using monitoring?